 Our interdisciplinary Master of Science (MS) program in Bioengineering is designed for (1) students with a BS in engineering or physics* who would like to continue or move their career in the direction of Bioengineering; (2) students who would like to strengthen their academic credentials/portfolio prior to applying to medical school; and (3) workers in the biotech industry who would like to strengthen their technical background, broaden future employment opportunities, and/or re-direct their specific expertise.

+Students enrolled in the MS in Bioengineering have the opportunity to also pursue one of the many engineering graduate certificate options in addition to or in combination with this program.
+Students should consult their faculty advisor regarding these options.
 The MS in Bioengineering can be combined with a Gordon Engineering Leadership certificate.
 Learn more about the benefits of this unique program.

 *Although this program is designed specifically for students with BS degrees in engineering or physics, students with a degree in biological or chemical sciences may apply.
 However, admission of students with different academic backgrounds will be contingent on the successful completion of undergraduate prerequisites required for the core courses of the program.
 This may require the student to take up to a year of undergraduate courses to fulfill the necessary requirements for enrolling in the core courses of the Bioengineering MS curriculum.